jasminehyu/WeatherData-System-Utilizing-gRPC-and-Cassandra/README.md

             ...
      ```

-  3. **RPC - StationName:** The function should execute a Cassandra query and parse the result to obtain the name of a station for a specific station id.
+  2. **RPC - StationName:** The function should execute a Cassandra query and parse the result to obtain the name of a station for a specific station id.
   The station id is stored in request.station (refer to station.proto).
      ```
         docker exec -w /src p6-db-1 python3 ClientStationName.py US1WIMR0003
      ```
+     --> It will print out "AMBERG 1.3 SW".

-  3. **RPC - RecordTemps:** RecordTemps function in StationService class.
+  4. **RPC - RecordTemps:** RecordTemps function in StationService class.
 It receives temperature data and writes it to weather.stations.
      The ClientRecordTemps.py pulls its data from src/weather.parquet.
 You can run it as follows:
      ```
      docker exec -w /src p6-db-1 python3 ClientRecordTemps.py
      ```
-     It will print out a list of: Inserted {station_id} on {date} with tmin={tmin} and tmax={tmax}
+     --> It will print out a list of: Inserted {station_id} on {date} with tmin={tmin} and tmax={tmax}.

-  4. **RPC - StationMax:** StationMax RPC in server.py, which will return the maximum tmax ever seen for the given station.
+  5. **RPC - StationMax:** StationMax RPC in server.py, which will return the maximum tmax ever seen for the given station.
      Then, you can use ClientStationMax.py to make a client call:
      ```
      docker exec -w /src p6-db-1 python3 ClientStationMax.py USR0000WDDG
      ```
+     -->  It will print out 344.
 ## Conclusion
 This project showcases the integration of modern technologies such as Cassandra, Docker, gRPC, and Spark to create a resilient and scalable weather data management system.
 It demonstrates my ability to design and implement complex data handling solutions that are robust and efficient under varied conditions.